TonyRipa/PlaceValue/README.md

 SparseExponential
 -------------------------
-<i>SparseExponential</i> is a data-type optimized for Sparse Exponentials; an application of the SparsePlaceValueRational datatype.
+<i>SparseExponential</i> is a data-type optimized for Sparse Exponentials; an application of the SparsePlaceValue datatype.

-If SparseExponential wants to calculate exp(x) * exp(y), then it asks SparsePlaceValueRational to calculate:
+If SparseExponential wants to calculate exp(x) * exp(y), then it asks SparsePlaceValue to calculate:

 1E1 * 1E0,1 = 1E1,1

-SparseExponential then formats SparsePlaceValueRational's result as exp(x+y).
+SparseExponential then formats SparsePlaceValue's result as exp(x+y).

 SparseExponentialRatio
 ------------------------
 <i>SparseExponentialRatio</i> is a data-type optimized for ratios of sparse Exponentials; an application of the SparsePlaceValueRatio1 datatype.
 Consider the problem of storing tanh. tanh = sinh / cosh. cosh = ½0.½. sinh = ½0.<s>½</s>.
 Dividing them results in the repeating placevalue 1.0<s>2</s>02... .
 Storing that in a placevalue is problematic.
-So we store it is a data-type constructed specifically for the storage of ratios of placevalues: PlaceValueRatio.
+So we store it in a data-type constructed specifically for the storage of ratios of placevalues: PlaceValueRatio.
 Now we can store tanh exactly. ½0.<s>½</s>/½0.½ reduces to the PlaceValueRatio 10<s>1</s>/101.
 To be accurate, SparseExponentialRatio uses SparsePlaceValueRatio1 not PlaceValueRatio so it is stored sparsely as 1E2-1 / 1E2+1.

 Fourier
 -----------